Lance Smart: Characterisation and relationships

 Lance is the "beloved" son of Colleen Smart (Lyn Collingwood), she "dotes on" Lance and often intimidates him into doing things she wants.
 Lance also had a relationship with Marilyn Chambers (Emily Symons) which does not work out.
 Colleen is so protective of Lance that twenty years later she still does not "like or trust" Marilyn for breaking "her Lancey's' heart".
-Lance and Marilyn got engaged and even went wedding dress shopping.
-Their engagement followed a series of arguments but Lance plans a surprise meal and proposes.
+Lance and Marilyn get engaged and even go shopping for a wedding dress.
+Their engagement follows a series of arguments but Lance plans a surprise meal and proposes.
 Symons explained to David Brown from TV Week "that's what she's always wanted, then she goes full swing.
 She buys a wedding dress and starts to refurbish Lance's home!"
 Symons later recalled "I've got a old photo of me [Marilyn] in a wedding dress, but he dumped Marilyn before they got to the altar, so the wedding never happened."

 Departure and returns

 The actor's contract was due to expire in February 1990 but was informed in 1989 that he would lose his job.
 Producer Andrew Howie decided not to renew either Thomson or Vrooms's contracts as he wanted to concentrate on developing new characters.
 Howie told Brown (TV Week) that "We feel we've exhausted their characters and their stories.
 With the new members of the cast, we have greater potential with other characters for 1990.
 It's sad to lose original cast members, but it's a developing program.
 We think viewers will like the direction Home and Away will take."
 Vroom filmed his final scenes in March 1990.
 After leaving Summer Bay, Lance becomes an army sergeant and resides in Townsville.
+Lance and Martin were characters featured in the 1991 stage musical, Home and Away: The Musical.
+Thomson reprised his role as Martin, whereas actor Andrew Lawden took on the role of Lance.